-Following a lengthy negotiation process, Robbie has officially announced (via an interview with IndieWire) that she’ll be playing Sharon Tate in Once Upon a Time in Hollywood.
+Following a lengthy negotiation process, Robbie was officially confirmed (via an interview with IndieWire) to be playing Sharon Tate in Once Upon a Time in Hollywood in May 2018.
 Robbie most recently earned acclaim with her performance as disgraced figure skater Tonya Harding in I, Tonya, and she previously worked with DiCaprio on The Wolf of Wall Street.
 (Robbie also had a brief role in The Big Short, which cast Pitt in one of its featured roles.)
-The actress’ next appearance will be in a crime thriller titled Terminal.

-Following the castings of DiCaprio (in January) and Pitt (in February), Tarantino is reportedly in talks to add several veteran stars — and some former collaborators — to the cast.
+Following the castings of DiCaprio (in January) and Pitt (in February), several veteran stars — and some former collaborators — were added to the cast.

 Brad Pitt will reunite with his Inglourious Basterds director, Quentin Tarantino, for Once Upon a Time in Hollywood.